MarketTrace

 cvd_2h_usd = Σ delta for ts in [now - 2h, now]

 The 2 h deque is the longest horizon; the 30 m window is sliced from the same buffer on each write.
 The bars file persists one row per minute with both windows so the trail can replay history after a restart.
-Per-event throughput sits at ~10–50 prints / s depending on venue activity.
+Aggregate throughput across the four venues sits at ~40–200 prints / s depending on activity.

 Y-axis normaliser